Kansas City Children’s Museum Gets New Location and New Look

 Engineers overcame the challenges of incorporating Wonderscope into the existing Red Bridge Shopping Center and designing civil improvements around an outdoor play area for children.

-This was not an ordinary building project, and we are excited that the Wonderscope museum, designed for the enjoyment of children, will act as a place to learn and play.
+This was a unique project, and we are excited that the Wonderscope Children’s Museum, designed for the enjoyment of children, will act as a place to learn and play.